-There are countless scenic roads in New Zealand, but for me the 45 km stretch of tarmac between Queenstown and Glenorchy stands out from the crowd.
+There are several scenic roads branching out from Queenstown, but for me the 45 km stretch of tarmac between Queenstown and Glenorchy stands out from the crowd.
 This picturesque road skirts the pristine shores of Lake Wakatipu and is surrounded by mountains — it’s stunning at any time of year but it really comes alive in winter.

 Driving from Queenstown to Glenorchy

 It’s best to treat this drive as a sightseeing experience and take it slow.
-There are heaps of places to stop along the way, including simple roadside viewpoints and popular hiking trails.
-If you were in a hurry and didn’t stop along the way it’d take around 45 minutes to drive from Queenstown to Glenorchy.
+There are heaps of places to stop along the way, including roadside viewpoints and popular hiking trails.
+If you were in a hurry and didn’t stop it’d take around 45 minutes to drive from Queenstown to Glenorchy.
+The first part of the drive takes you past several beach areas, including Sunshine Bay and Wilson Bay.

 One of the best places to stop between Queenstown and Glenorchy is Bob’s Cove.
 It’s a short hike a stunning beach, but if you have the time you should climb up to the nearby lookout for an incredible view.